-Pawel Waryszak, Alice Gavoille, Ashley A. Whitt, Jaya Kelvin, Peter I. Macreadie (in review) “Combining grey and green infrastructure to improve coastal resilience: lessons learnt from hybrid flood defences”.
+Pawel Waryszak, Alice Gavoille, Ashley A. Whitt, Jaya Kelvin, Peter I. Macreadie (2021) “Combining grey and green infrastructure to improve coastal resilience: lessons learnt from hybrid flood defences”.
 Coastal Engineering Journal.

-Pawel Waryszak, Rachel J. Standish, Philip G. Ladd, Neal J. Enright, Mark Brundrett, Joseph B. Fontaine (in review).
+Pawel Waryszak, Rachel J. Standish, Philip G. Ladd, Neal J. Enright, Mark Brundrett, Joseph B. Fontaine (2021).
 “Best served deep: the seedbank from salvaged topsoil underscores the role of the dispersal filter in restoration practice”.
 Applied Vegetation Science.

-Christina Birnbaum, Pawel Waryszak and Emily C. Farrer (in review) “Effects of climate and invasion on vegetation patterns in rapidly declining coastal wetlands in Louisiana”.
+Christina Birnbaum, Pawel Waryszak and Emily C. Farrer (2021) “Effects of climate and invasion on vegetation patterns in rapidly declining coastal wetlands in Louisiana”.
 Wetlands.